antimof/UxPlay/README.md

 1. `sudo apt-get install libssl-dev libplist-dev`  (unless you need to build OpenSSL and libplist from source).
 2. `sudo apt-get install libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`.
-3. `sudo apt-get install gstreamer1.0-vaapi` (For hardware-accelerated Intel graphics, but not NVIDIA)
-4. `sudo apt-get install libx11-dev`  (only needed if you invoke the "ZOOMFIX" X11 display-name fix in the next step)
+3. `sudo apt-get install libx11-dev`  (only needed if you invoke the "ZOOMFIX" X11 display-name fix in the next step)
-5. `cmake .` (or "`cmake -DZOOMFIX=ON .`" to get a screen-sharing fix to
+4. `cmake .` (or "`cmake -DZOOMFIX=ON .`" to get a screen-sharing fix to
 make X11 mirror display windows visible to screen-sharing applications such as Zoom, see [Improvements](#improvements) \#3 below).
-6. `make`
+5. `make`
-7. `sudo make install`    (you can afterwards uninstall with `sudo make uninstall` in the same directory in which this was run)
+6. `sudo make install`    (you can afterwards uninstall with `sudo make uninstall` in the same directory in which this was run)
+7. Install GStreamer plugins that you need: 'sudo apt-get install gstreamer1.0-<plugin>`; values of `<plugin> needed are: "libav" (for sound), and  "plugins-bad" (for software h264 decoding).
+Also needed may be "gl" for OpenGL support, and "x" for X11 support, although these may  already be installed; "vaapi" is needed for hardware-accelerated h264 video decoding by Intel graphics (not for NVIDIA).

 _If you intend to modify the code, use a separate "build" directory: replace_  "```cmake  [ ] . ```" _by_  "```mkdir build ; cd build ; cmake [ ] ..```"; _you can then clean
 the build directory with_ "```rm -rf build/* ```" _(run from within the UxPlay source directory) without affecting the source directories which contain your modifications_.